Introduction on Google Analytics Dashboards

 The content marketing dashboard shows the pages on the website that are getting the most number of views.
 It shows the pages leading to converting a visitor into a customer and the pages with the maximum number of exits (The business will surely have to make it is content more appealing on these pages).

 - Most popular pages or content on the website.

 - Pages leading to achieving the goal (Could be a purchase, subscription or simple data collection of the visitor)

 - Pages that are keeping the audience interested and making them spend more time on the website.

-- Pages that get most hits by the new visitors.
+- Pages that get the most hits by the new visitors.

 - Pages that are leading to the exit of the visitor (Last page visited before the person leaves the website).

-Marketing campaigns not only have different forms and channels but also have a substantial amount of costs associated with them.
+Marketing campaigns have different forms and channels and have a substantial amount of costs associated with them.
 A business may want a campaign on social media, text advertisements on search engines or advertisements placed strategically on decided websites.
 All this with an idea of communicating brand and products to the customers.
-Google analytics provides businesses with a powerful weapon they can use to optimize their marketing costs by measuring the effectiveness of their campaigns across various parameters.
+Google analytics provides businesses with a powerful weapon they can use to optimize their marketing costs by measuring their campaigns’ effectiveness across various parameters.